roman-milk/roman-milk.github.io/bad-heather-revisited.md

  "If I was there, I'd let you spank me, for going away for so long.
 You'd lift my skirt, and pull down my panties, and blister my ass for staying away.
 And when you saw the juices running down my thighs, you could punish me with that hard cock of yours, over and over again."

  "God, promise me it's true."
 Harold gasped, his hand going a mile a minute.
-Report_Story #3